 Renfe AVE trains from Madrid to Cuenca offer passengers two classes of seat, Preferente and Turista, with a cafe-bar on board.
 Carriages on AVE and Cercanias trains have dedicated spaces for wheelchair users, and staff offer assistance if required with boarding and alighting.
 Cyclists can take their bikes on board, or check them in as luggage, for a small fee, subject to available space.
 Travelers make take a pet on the journey, in a carrier, on payment of a 25% fare.
 Passengers are allowed three items of luggage, with a maximum total weight of 25 kg.

 AVE tickets for high-speed trains from Madrid to Cuenca are popular and it is worth booking in advance on the Omio site to secure the best fares.
 Early morning and late evening AVE journeys tend to offer the most economical tickets on this route.
 For passengers who don't mind a scenic 3 hour journey through La Mancha, Renfe's Cercanias tickets are roughly half the price of most AVE services.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Madrid, you have various train station options to start your trip from including Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
-When arriving in Cuenca, you can end your journey in train stations like Cuenca Fernando Zóbel and Cuenca.
+When taking the train to Cuenca from Madrid, you can choose to depart from train stations like Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+Your route can end in train stations such as Cuenca Fernando Zóbel and Cuenca.

 Here are some other resources that might have the information you need